johannahaha/cc1_portfolio/content/sehsuechte.md

 The Exhibition "Beyond the Frame" is part of the International Student Film Festival Sehsuechte.
 In 2021, Sehsuechte had its 50 year anniversary.

-The exhibition aims to present new form of storytelling, interactive media, installations, immersive experiences and digital art.
+The exhibition aims to present new forms of storytelling, interactive media, installations, immersive experiences, and digital art.

-I was part of the Exhibition Managment Team.
+I was part of the Exhibition Management Team.
 We curated the art pieces and organized the exhibition and exhibition space.

 Here you can see some impressions of the exhibition.